Lodi, Nevada

 Lodi is an extinct town in Nye County, in the U.S. state of Nevada.
 The GNIS classifies it as a populated place.

 History

 The nearby Lodi mining district was established in 1874 with primary production occurring from 1920 until 1925.
+The population had increased to 100 by 1878 and had several businesses.
+Because of financial struggles for the Argent Company that owned most of the mines, Lodi was sold for a judgement against the company.
+Up until there were "discoveries" in the mines in 1905, the district had been very quiet.
+Following this, some success followed throughout the next years, but not enough for sustained activity, ultimately ending in 1929.

 A post office was established at Lodi in 1909, and closed in 1910.
 A variant name is "Lodival".